Microsoft Entra ID - SCIM

 Security Considerations

-- Protect SCIM tokens - Treat as passwords
+Section titled “Security Considerations”- Protect SCIM tokens - Treat as passwords, never share in plain text

-- Limit admin access - Only necessary personnel should manage provisioning
+- Limit admin access - Only users with Admin role in Wintro can manage SCIM settings

-- Regular audits - Review who has access to provisioning configuration
+- Regular audits - Review who has Admin access in Wintro and provisioning configuration in Azure

 Combining with SSO